 The course structure below gives a flavour of the modules that will be available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 Please note that the first year modules listed for this degree are compulsory.

 Please contact us for more detail about the exact composition of this programme of study.

 Teaching and assessment

-Usually you have four lectures and four seminars a week and additional tutorial input spread over the year.
+Most modules are taught by a combination of lectures and seminars, with additional tutorial input spread over the year.
+Many modules also offer additional ‘clinic’ hours to help with the preparation of coursework and for exams.
 Some modules involve workshops to develop key personal and study skills, or computing and project work, which you can do individually or in teams.
 In addition, you spend time in individual study, using the resources of the University Library and computer-assisted learning packages.

 Most modules in the School are assessed by 50% coursework and 50% end-of-year examination.
 A small number are assessed entirely by coursework.
 Marks from both Stages 2 and 3 count towards your final degree result.
 Stage 1 results do not count towards the final mark, but entry to Stage 2 depends on passing Stage 1 assessments.

 - meet the needs of those motivated primarily by an intellectual interest in law and legal issues, as well as other social sciences and humanities subjects, and in the relationship between law and one of those disciplines

 - be compatible with widening participation in higher education by offering a wide variety of entry routes

 - provide a sound knowledge and systematic understanding of the principal institutions and procedures of the English legal system